Jennifer Carroll MacNeill: Harassment

-In April 2021 Carroll MacNeill appeared on the panel of the news discussion show The Tonight Show on Virgin Media Ireland.
+In April 2021, Carroll MacNeill appeared on the panel of the news discussion show The Tonight Show on Virgin Media Ireland.
 During and after the show, a number of comments on Twitter mocked Carroll MacNeill's physical appearance, which prompted Sinn Féin TD David Cullinane to push back and ask on Twitter "Surely you could make a political point without referring to a person’s appearance.
 Poor form".
 Carroll MacNeill thanked Cullinane for his intervention.

-In 2022 Gerard Culhane of County Limerick was found guilty in Dublin Circuit Criminal Court of sexually harassing Carroll MacNeill, sending her 10 sexually explicit images and 3 sexually explicit videos, between December 2019 and March 2020, which overlapped with her 2020 general election campaign.
-On Christmas Day 2019 Culhane sent Carroll MacNeill an image of herself in a swimsuit accompanied by the text "You look so sexy Jen.
-What a great body you have", leading Carroll MacNeill to fear for her safety.
+In 2022, Gerard Culhane of County Limerick was found guilty in Dublin Circuit Criminal Court of sexually harassing Carroll MacNeill, sending her 10 sexually explicit images and 3 sexually explicit videos, between December 2019 and March 2020, which overlapped with her 2020 general election campaign.
+On Christmas Day 2019, Culhane sent Carroll MacNeill an image of herself in a swimsuit accompanied by a sexually explicit text message, leading Carroll MacNeill to fear for her safety.
 Culhane was given a one-year suspended sentence and ordered to stay away from Leinster House as well as to never contact Carroll MacNeill again.

-In 2023 it emerged a second man had begun harassing Carroll MacNeill, once again prompting the involvement of the Garda Síochána.
+In 2023, it emerged a second man had begun harassing Carroll MacNeill, once again prompting the involvement of the Garda Síochána.
 In the aftermath, the Gardaí issued general advice to all TDs about their personal safety.